ravachol/kew/README.md

 For instance 'kew theme midnight' will apply midnight.theme.

-To install TrueColor themes:
-- Make sure you run sudo make install if you're not intalling from a package manager.

 To add your own themes:
 - Put them in \~/.config/kew/themes (\~/Library/Preferences/kew/themes on macOS).

-The default theme is called default.theme and it's a 16-color theme that derives it's colors from whatever settings or theme you have on your terminal.

 ## If Colors Look Wrong

-If you are on tty or have limited colors and font on your terminal, try cycling i for the three modes until one is passable, v (for visualizer off) and b (for ascii cover).
+If you are on tty or have limited colors and font on your terminal, try cycling i for the three modes until one is passable and pressing v (for visualizer off) and b (for ascii cover).
 That should make it look much more easy on the eye!

-## Favorites Playlist

-To add a song to your favorites, press "." while the song is playing.
-This will add the song to the "kew favorites.m3u" playlist.
-You can then play this playlist by running "kew ." or "kew list kew favorites"

-## Nerd Fonts

-kew looks better with Nerd Fonts: https://www.nerdfonts.com/.

 ## License